 11 reasons why music is important to us

 I’ll begin by saying that music affects everyone.
 It’s universal.
 The human condition as a whole is encapsulated by music and musical phenomenon – from feelings of joy and sadness to cultural bonding.
 Music has been a constant throughout the ages.
 However, there are exceptions.
-Some people suffer from the inability to comprehend music – a condition called amusia.
+Some people suffer from an inability to comprehend music – a condition called amusia.
+And, some derive zero pleasure from music – musical anhedonia.
+For them, there is lesser interaction between 2 brain regions: the auditory cortex (sound perception) and the nucleus accumbens (reward center).
+The lowered interaction reduces the inherent pleasure of music.
+One estimate suggests 5.5% of all people have low music-reward sensitivity or musical anhedonia.

 Anyway, let’s break down the involvement of music in our lives into 11 parts.
 Each part will address specific functions music serves.